 Other students don’t necessarily need to talk to you, but telling them “I can’t talk to you right now” means those students start the day off with a negative interaction rather than a positive one.

 Luckily, there is a quick way to greet all of your students, while at the same time doing a mental health check in.
-A small, intentional change in your morning routine can make a big difference.
+A small, intentional change in your morning routine can make a big difference and help establish a culture of kindness in your classroom.

 The Simple Mental Health Check In